chelseavalentine/Notes/NagiosCore.md

 ##### Security

-* monitoring systems usually need remote execution rights -> easy to introduce backdoors & vulnerabilities, which may be overlooked by penetration testers & auditing tools
+* monitoring systems usually need remote execution rights -> easy to introduce back doors & vulnerabilities, which may be overlooked by penetration testers & auditing tools

-* benefit w/ Nagios is that the popular remote execution plugins use industry-standard OpenSSL libraries, which're peer-reviewed by smart ppl/specialistics
+* benefit w/ Nagios is that the popular remote execution plugins use industry-standard OpenSSL libraries, which're peer-reviewed by smart ppl/specialists
   - helps avoid issue of not implementing encryption protocols correctly, which commercial-monitoring apps sometimes fail at

 ##### Silence is golden

 * monitoring systems use static thresholds to determine the state of a service
   - a rookie mistake: not figuring out what the normal operating parameters on a server are (eg. a server may routinely run CPU-intense batch jobs in a timeframe), thus creating a false alarm
-  - run monitoring systesm for a few weeks to collect data to create good configs, prior to setting up notifications
+  - run monitoring system for a few weeks to collect data to create good configs, prior to setting up notifications

 * Nagios has two threshold levels (warning & critical), & many escalation & polling options
   - thus should architect the system w/ a layered approach